JvanKatwijk/terminal-DAB-xxx/README.md

 	b.
 RTLSDR devices (also known as DABsticks)

 	c.
-SDRplay devices (using the 2.13 device library)
+SDRplay devices using the 2.13 device library

 	d.
+SDRplay device, using the 3.06/7 device library

+	e.
 AIRSpy devices

 ---------------------------------------------------------------------------
-Building an executable
+Loading required libraries
 --------------------------------------------------------------------------

 Load the libraries, e.g. for Debian (Ubuntu) systems